schue30/NetzNoe-SmartmeterPortal-Api/README.md

 | jointTenancyProportionValues     | joint_tenancy_proportion       | kWh  |
 | peakDemands                      | peak_demands                   | kW   |
 | is_mixed                         | *< ignored >*                  |      |

+## Legal

+Disclaimer: This is not affiliated, endorsed or certified by Netz NÖ.
+This is an independent and unofficial API.
+Provided as is.
+Use at your own risk.